innofactororg/bicep-action/README.md

 - [microsoft/ps-rule@v2](https://github.com/microsoft/ps-rule)
 - [azure-cost-estimator](https://github.com/TheCloudTheory/arm-estimator)

-The PSRule steps will only run if the repository has a **"ps-rule.yaml"** file.
-This file must be in the same folder as the main bicep/template file or in the repository root.
+The PSRule steps will only run if **"psrule_option"** is specified and points to a file that exist.

 For more information about PSRule configuration, see: